mwielgoszewski/www.tssci-security.com/archives/2007/08/10/defcon-15-wrap-up-shoutouts-plugs-etc.rst

 ready to crash for the night.
 On the way back to my room, I saw LoST, Acidica, Mouse, Deviant, and a bunch of others gathered around Michael
-J. Anderson, from *Twin Peaks* and who also plays Samson on the HBO series, CarnivÂle.
+J. Anderson, from *Twin Peaks* and who also plays Samson on the HBO series, CarnivÃ le.
 Didn't catch everything they were talking about, but he was pretty cool and it was unbelievable to actually see how short he was.